pissall20/rango/README.md

 # rango
 Creating the Rango web app with Django

+This is a web application created using the python Django framework.

-You can clone this repository and run these scripts from the directory where manage.py exists.
+You can clone this repository and run these scripts from the directory where manage.py exists. <br />

 python manage.py makemigrations <br />
 python manage.py migrate <br />